 You want a new home – but you don’t want to move.
 The answer?
-Improve or enlarge the home you’ve got.
+Improve or extend the home you’ve got.

 When space is tight or your décor’s looking tired, you may be tempted to move house.
 But if your current location still suits you, an extension may be a far lower-cost option.